What are MIT Admission Requirements?

 If there aren’t any interviewers available in your area, MIT may arrange a Skype interview.
-If you are unable to have an interview due to limited local availability, this won’t count against you in the admissions process so long as you complete the Skype interview.
+If you are unable to have an in-person interview due to limited local availability, this won’t count against you in the admissions process so long as you complete the Skype interview.

 Admissions are highly competitive at MIT, so you will need to have stellar grades, SAT scores, and activities in order to be accepted.
 It’s a great choice for STEM majors as well as students studying other specialties.
 In fact, if you’re interested in other specialities, such as humanities disciplines, you might have a leg up in the admissions, since having strong candidates for these programs will help MIT build up other fields.

 Looking for help with your college applications?
 Check out our College Applications Program.
 When you sign up for our program, we carefully pair you with the perfect applications consultant based on your current academic and extracurricular profile and the schools in which you’re interested.
 Your personal consultant will help you with branding, essays, and interviews, and provide you with support and guidance in all other aspects of the application process.